Latest NewsDecember 2017

 We're a group of 20 people living in Middleton who started meeting in January 2017 in response to the Village Hall Committee callout in the Village Pump for more people to make use of the village hall.

-We are all residents of Middleton (except one) : Rod Alvin (Village Hall Committee), Jorge Araya, Judith Berrisford, Dan Bradley, Jacob Butler (chair and Village Hall Committee), Pam Butler (secretary), David Casey (Parish Council), Hilary Casey, Mike Coveney (Village Hall Committee, Chair of School Governors, Parish Council), Christine Gilmour (Village Hall Committee), Jim Gilmour, Elizabeth Johnson, Peter Johnson, Jane Monaghan (chair Village Hall Committee and Landlady at The Nelson pub), Linda Rawlinson, Rob Rawlinson (treasurer and Parish Council), Helen Reynolds, John Sedgwick (editor of "The Village Pump" and Parish Councillor), Sue Stockwell (Village Hall Committee)
+We are all residents of Middleton (except one) : Sue Stockwell (Acting chair, Village Hall Committee), Jorge Araya, Judith Berrisford, Dan Bradley, Jacob Butler (Village Hall Committee), Pam Butler (secretary), David Casey (Parish Council), Hilary Casey, Mike Coveney (Village Hall Committee, Chair of School Governors), Christine Gilmour, Jim Gilmour, Elizabeth Johnson, Peter Johnson, Jane Monaghan (chair Village Hall Committee and Landlady at The Nelson pub), Linda Rawlinson, Rob Rawlinson (treasurer and Parish Council), Helen Reynolds, John Sedgwick (editor of "The Village Pump" and Parish Councillor),

 Come and join us